-Faced with interpersonal trauma, the victim is typically in emergency state, which activate biological systems associated with survival, produce great anxiety, and narrows awareness his/her inner and outer world, for the benefit of survival mechanisms.
-The memories of trauma, emotions footprints, cognitions and negative feelings, can then be reactivated or relived as flashbacks, intrusive thoughts, painful feelings and other post-traumatic impact.
-These reactivations may lead to long-lasting states of distress, stress, fear, depression or anger, may hinder the ability for mindfulness to the benefit of experiential avoidance strategies aiming to cut the suffering.
-Yet, this mechanism may negatively impact psychological, sexual and relational health in the long run.
+Faced with interpersonal trauma, the individual typically finds himself in a state of emergency, with an activation of the biological systems associated with survival, great anxiety, and a shrinking of his capacity for attentive presence to his inner and outer worlds, for the benefit of survival mechanisms.
+The mnemonic traces of trauma, imprinted with negative emotions, cognitions, and sensations, can then be reactivated or relived as flashbacks, intrusive thoughts, painful feelings, and other post-traumatic consequences.
+These reactivations often lead to long-lasting states of distress, stress, fear, depression or anger, which can hinder mindful presence abilities in favor of experiential avoidance strategies aiming to cut the suffering.
+In this situation, attentive presence can be an effective intervention target in order to improve their psychological, sexual, and relational health.

 For more information: